ZHCSOFT/loliCrawler/README.md

 Disclaimer
 -------
-You are free to use this project for your school project, while its stability is not being guaranteed since my limited developing experience.
+You are free to use this project for your school project while its stability is not being guaranteed.

 Usage
 -------